ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Mostly cloudy.
 Low around 61, with temperatures rising to around 63 overnight.
-South wind 6 to 10 mph.<br></div>
+South southwest wind 6 to 12 mph, with gusts
+         as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Mostly sunny.
+         <h3>Friday</h3>Partly sunny.
 High near 72, with temperatures falling to around 67 in the afternoon.
-West southwest wind 3 to 10 mph, with
+West southwest wind 5 to 12 mph, with
          gusts as high as 18 mph.<br></div>
    </p>
    <p>